taogen-docs/resources-of-learning/#cs-foundations.md

 - PHP and MySQL Web Development by Luke Welling

+### Computer Graphics

+- Interactive Computer Graphics: A Top-Down Approach with WebGL (7th, 2014) by Edward Angel and Dave Shreiner
+- Mathematics for 3D Game Programming and Computer Graphics (3rd, 2011) by Eric Lengyel
+- Computer Graphics: Principles and Practice (3rd, 2013) by John F. Hughes, van Dam, Andries

+### Artificial Intelligence

+- Machine Learning by Tom M. Mitchell

 ### Others

 - The Elements of Style by William Strunk Jr
 - The Visual Display of Quantitative Information by Edward R. Tufte
-- Machine Learning by Tom M. Mitchell

 ### References